Simplifying the design of multilevel thermal machines using virtual qubits: Example: Improving a laser with population inversion

 \section{Example: Improving a laser with population inversion}

 As an exemplary application of our method, we propose a scheme to enhance the output of a three-level laser by coupling it to a complex machine.
-A typical lasing mechanism~\cite{scovil1959three,boukobza2007three,niedenzu2019concepts} is shown in Fig.~\ref{fig:improve_laser}(a).
-The laser is composed of a three-level system in contact with a hot bath at temperature $T_{\mathrm{h}}$ and a cold bath at $T_{\mathrm{c}}$ that above the lasing threshold creates a population inversion between the lasing levels $\ket{0}$ and $\ket{1}$.
-In the following we pose the question: Can this population inversion be increased by indirectly coupling this three-level system to those temperatures via auxiliary two-qubit machines [Fig.~\ref{fig:improve_laser}(b)]?
-Namely, we replace the hot bath with a two-qubit machine whose virtual temperature $T_{\mathrm{vB}}$ is [cf.\ Eq.~\eqref{eq:Tvj}]
+A typical mechanism of a heat-pumped laser~\cite{scovil1959three,boukobza2007three,niedenzu2019concepts} is shown in Fig.~{\ref{fig:improve_laser}}(a).
+The laser is composed of a three-level system in contact with a hot bath at temperature $T_{\mathrm{h}}$, a cold bath at $T_{\mathrm{c}}$ and a signal field that is to be amplified.
+The lasing threshold is surpassed when the interactions with the two thermal baths generate a population inversion in the lasing transition $\ket{1}\rightarrow\ket{0}$ (black arrow in Fig.~{\ref{fig:improve_laser}}).
+The level structure considered in this section may be conducted with thermal atoms such as $^{87}$Rb (for example, see Ref.~{\cite{ghosh2018twolevel}}), and the hot and cold baths can be realised by thermal radiation filtered by narrow-band cavities~{\cite{ghosh2018twolevel}}.
+Below, we address the question of whether this population inversion can be increased by indirectly coupling this three-level system to those temperatures via auxiliary two-qubit machines [Fig.~{\ref{fig:improve_laser}}(b)].
+Notice that our interest is whether our approach improves an existing mechanism rather than how much inversions are generated based on our approach.

+To address this question, we analyse the laser performance by computing the population inversion that is build up in a single lasing cycle, which allows computing the lasing threshold~\cite{scovil1959three}.
+We note that this approach has to be distinguished from the full quantum-mechanical treatment of the joint system composed of the three-level medium and the quantised light field~\cite{Boukobza2008,Youssef2009}.
+In this full treatment, the population inversion is ``cashed-in'' (utilised) to drive the light field into a Poissonian (phase-averaged coherent) state, which results in a significantly reduced remaining steady-state population inversion as compared to the cycle-based analysis~\cite{boukobza2006thermodynamic,niedenzu2019concepts}.
+Nevertheless, the lasing threshold and the lasing performance can already be deduced from our model.
+Thus, we consider only the laser's working medium below.